rmpranto/Road_Accident-Dashboard_Excel/README.md

 🛠 Tools Used - Microsoft Excel.

 Steps Followed:
-◼ Requirement gathering from client
+◼ Requirement gathering from the client
 ◼ Identify the Stakeholders of the Project
 ◼ Data Cleaning: This step includes removing inconsistencies in data, errors, and duplicates and ensuring that the data I worked with is accurate and reliable for further analysis.
 ◼ Data Processing: Creating some customized columns that involved organizing, sorting, and filtering the data to extract meaningful insights.